graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 directive @remove(coordinate: SchemaCoordinate!) repeatable on SCHEMA
 ```

-The `@remove` directive allows to removing type system members by pointing to the schema coordinate of that type system member.
-This avoids repeating the type system member just to remove it.
+The `@remove` directive is used to remove type system members.
+The remove directive is annotated
+to the schema definition and uses schema coordinates to avoid repeating the type system member
+just to remove it.

 ### SchemaCoordinate